 The University of Dallas, a private, Catholic, residential liberal arts university, has earned many distinctions among colleges nationwide, one of which is being the youngest university in the 20th century to receive a Phi Beta Kappa chapter.
 The atmosphere at UD is dedicated to the well-being of the entire person, producing graduates well equipped to become independent thinkers in the world.

 UD’s rigorous academic program is centered on our Core curriculum.
 All students, regardless of major, complete our two-year, 60-credit-hour sequence devoted to the greatest and most influential thinkers of the Western intellectual tradition—from Plato to Tocqueville, Dante to Aquinas, and many more.

 The Core helps students grasp the inherent interconnected nature of all knowledge, bringing education off the page and into their everyday lives.

 Our Catholic identity

 UD is enthusiastically Catholic, in both the spiritual and intellectual sense.
-With twice-daily Mass at the Church of the Incarnation, a chapel that is accessible 24/7, an active Campus Ministry, and myriad service opportunities, UD provides an encouraging atmosphere for students looking to grow and deepen their faith.
+With twice-daily Mass at the Church of the Incarnation, a chapel that is accessible 24/7, an active campus ministry, and myriad service opportunities, UD provides an encouraging atmosphere for students looking to grow and deepen their faith.
 In the classroom, the rich Catholic intellectual tradition informs our search for truth as the definite end of education.
-While more than 80% of our student body is Catholic, all faiths are welcome and heard in our pursuit of knowledge.
+While more than 80% of our student body is Catholic, UD supports academic and religious freedom; all faiths are welcome and heard in our pursuit of knowledge.